-Arming The Freight Yard Sounds Feature
+Arming The Frieght Yard Sounds Feature

-Before the Freight Yard Sounds can be heard, the feature must be activated.
-The feature can be activated in one of two ways:
+Before the Frieght Yard Sounds can be heard, the feature must be activated.
+The feature can be activated in one of two ways.

 Option 1: If you are using the Z-4000TM transformer, or any transformer with a separate bell button controller, you can activate the feature by simply pressing and holding the bell button for at least three seconds (it does not matter if you are in forward, neutral or reverse).
-You will hear the bell turn on and, after three seconds, you should hear a short horn blast or air release.
-Once the horn blast or air release is heard, the bell button can be released.
+You will hear the bell turn on and, after three seconds, you should hear a short whistle blast.
+Once the whistle blast is heard.

+the bell button can be released.
 The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button.
 If you were in neutral, interrupt the transformer throttle to enter the next directional state (either forward or reverse).
 (Note: the FYS will only play in the first Neutral after it is armed.
 You cannot interrupt the power twice to enter another direction and still have the FYS active.)
 You can now trigger the sounds to begin playing when you next enter Neutral.

-Option 2: If you do not have a Z-4000TM (separate bell button available), you can activate the FYS using your transformer's whistle button control.
+Option 2 If you do not have a separate Z-4000TM transformer (or separate bell button available), you can activate the FYS using your transformer's whistle button control.
 To arm the FYS, turn on the transformer throttle and cycle your engine into Neutral (not RESET).
 Once in neutral, set the transformer throttle to 8 volts or less and press and hold the whistle button for at least three seconds.

-You will hear the bell turn on and, after three seconds, you should hear a short horn blast.
-Once the horn blast or air release is heard, the whistle button can be released.
-The bell will continue to chime, so it you want to turn off the bell ringing, simply press and release the whistle button.
+You will hear the bell turn on and, after three seconds, you should hear a short whistle blast.
+Once the whistle blast is heard, the whistle button can be released.
+The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the whistle button.
 Interrupt the transformer throttle to enter the next directional state (either forward or reverse).
 (Note: the FYS will only play in the first Neutral after it is armed.
-You cannot interrupt the power twice to enter another direction and still have the FYS active.)
+You can not interrupt the power twice to enter another direction and still have the FYS active.)
 You can now trigger the sounds to begin playing when you next enter Neutral.